 The goal of the sophomore portfolio is to create original works that exemplify the artistry, foundational knowledge, theoretical underpinnings and production skills that you have obtained in UCF’s film program during your first two years of study.
 You may submit class assignments, but we are also looking for work you have done outside of class that synthesizes what you have learned.

 Provide samples of any creative work that is relevant to the art or process of filmmaking.
 Be cautious about including work that is not clearly related to film or obviously “cinematic.”
-For instance, it may be difficult to evaluate your potential as a filmmaker if you submit poetry without giving it a context within film.
+For instance, it may be difficult to evaluate your potential as a filmmaker if you submit poetry.
 The following items are examples of the kinds of work that can be included (this is not an exhaustive list):

 - Writing (entire works or excerpts): e.g. screenplay, stage play, short story etc.